bagasta/backend-langchain/README.md

 ### Conversation Memory

+When `memory_enabled` is `true`, each agent stores its conversation history using the selected backend:

+- `sql` (default when `DATABASE_URL` is provided) persists history in the configured database.
+- `file` writes each conversation to `MEMORY_DIR` as JSON.
+- `in_memory` keeps history only for the current process.

-When `memory_enabled` is `true`, each agent stores its conversation history in the database referenced by `DATABASE_URL`.
-The history is keyed by the agent ID, so subsequent runs will include prior messages in context automatically.
+History is keyed by the agent ID, so subsequent runs recall prior messages when using a persistent backend.
-If `DATABASE_URL` is not set, the agent falls back to an ephemeral, in-memory buffer and conversation history is not persisted between runs.

 ## Extending
 - **Tools**: add a module under `agents/tools/` and register it in `agents/tools/registry.py`.